DaoCloud/DaoCloud-docs/docs/en/docs/network/intro/issues.md

 https://github.com/spidernet-io/spiderpool/pull/2929

-#### values.multus.multusCNI.uninstall function does not take effect
+#### values.multus.multusCNI.uninstall function does not take effect, leading to improper deletion of multus resources

 After Values.multus.multusCNI.uninstall is set to true, after uninstalling Spiderpool, it is found that multus related resources still exist and they are not deleted as expected.